How to configure DNS dynamic updates in Windows

 The DHCP server registers and updates client information with its configured DNS servers according to the client request.

-This is the default configuration for Windows Server 2003-based DHCP servers and clients that are running Windows Server 2003, Windows 2000, or Windows XP.
+This is the default configuration for Windows.
 In this mode, any one of these Windows DHCP clients can specify the way that the DHCP server updates its host A and PTR resource records.
 If it is possible, the DHCP server handles the client request for handling updates to its name and IP address information in DNS.

 To configure the DHCP server to register client information according to the client's request, follow these steps: